ni/grpc-teststand-api/README.md

-# TestStand gRPC API Example Technology Preview
+# TestStand gRPC API Example Early Access Release

 This example demonstrates how to use the TestStand gRPC API from a client application to get status, and control a TestStand user interface (UI) or a TestStand Windows service running a gRPC service on a local or remote machine.
 This example consists of three C# .NET projects: a client, a UI server, and a Windows service, which you can run on separate machines to remotely execute TestStand sequence files.